Skip to content

 Kara Kane Education Director

-Megan Simmons Academy & Operations Manager
+Megan Simmons Academy & Summer Intensive Director & Operations Manager

-Geneviéve Carreño Program and Marketing Manager
+Geneviéve Carreño Marketing Director & Program Manager

 Geneviéve Carreño is a musician and arts manager from Goshen, Indiana.
-She is thrilled to be launching her professional career with Fischoff amongst such a dedicated and caring staff.
-Geneviéve is a 2024 Summa Cum Laude graduate of Baldwin Wallace University (BW) in Berea, Ohio, with a Bachelor of Arts in Music and Theatre Management and a minor in applied music (voice).
-Growing up, Geneviéve played viola for 8 years and sang in school and community choirs and theatre productions.
-She graduated with honors from Concord High School in 2020 and was an avid participant in the performing arts, student council, and speech & debate.
-In her spare time, she likes to crochet, travel, spend time with friends and family, and volunteer in the community.
+She is thrilled to be a part of the Fischoff family amongst such a dedicated and caring staff.
+Geneviéve is a 2024 summa cum laude graduate of Baldwin Wallace University in Berea, Ohio, with a Bachelor of Arts in Music and Theatre Management and a minor in applied music (voice).
+She currently performs with the Camerata Singers, is a member of the Concord Rotary Club in Elkhart, and serves on the board of the River Bend Film Festival.
+Geneviéve graduated with honors from Concord High School in 2020 and was an avid participant in the performing arts, playing viola for 8 years and regularly performing in community choirs and theatre productions.
+In her spare time, she does freelance digital marketing for area businesses and nonprofits and enjoys learning new arts & crafts.

 Board of Directors